-American Studies majors are required to take ten courses plus a senior capstone project.
-The American Studies major includes two specific course requirements and eight other courses on American culture and society structured by some distribution and concentration requirements.
+American Studies majors are required to take ten courses plus complete a senior project.
+The American Studies major includes two specific course requirements and eight other courses on American culture and society.
 These elective courses can be chosen, in close consultation with an advisor, from courses offered in many other departments in addition to American Studies.
-The American Studies major offers enormous flexibility for interdisciplinary exploration coupled through its concentration requirement with an insistence on depth and focus.
+The American Studies major offers enormous flexibility for interdisciplinary exploration.

 American Studies 111

 Global Valley uses analysis of the Connecticut River Valley’s history and culture as an introduction to American Studies methods.
 This course is required of all majors.